Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Automation/MCP-Server.md

 Authorization: Bearer <your-stirling-api-key>
 ```

-Generate a key under **Settings → API Keys** while signed in.
+Generate a key under **Settings → Preferences → API Keys** while signed in.
 The key must belong to an enabled account; missing or invalid keys return HTTP `401`.
 See [API documentation](../../API.md).

 ---